oakejp12/ETH-PullRequests/README.md

 ## Plan

-Since merge/pull requests are sometimes a source of contention, I plan to build a decentralized voting system that takes advantage of third-party version control systems in order to approve merge/pull requests.
+Original idea: since merge/pull requests are sometimes a source of contention, I plan to build a decentralized voting system that takes advantage of third-party version control systems in order to approve merge/pull requests.

+Secondary idea: Display repository issues and submit proposals in order to vote and handle the issues.
+* Lock the issue for voting.
+* Contributors submit their proposals.
+* Issue gets assigned to the contributor with the winning proposal.

 ### Where Ethereum and Dapps make sense:
 * Need for multiple parties to coordinate and/or agree.